abdulito/carbon-client-js/docs/doc-frags/options-arg.rst

 Operation-level options
 ***********************

-For passing options at operation-level, it is passed with the "options" argument for each endpoint http method.
+For passing options at operation-level, it is passed with the "options" argument for each endpoint/collection method.

 .. code:: javascript

     //e.g
     endpoint.get(options, cb)

+    collection.find(options)

 **************
 Authentication